plugware/plesk-onyx-custom-conf-template-nginx-shopware/README.md

 - Refactor nginx location configuration to match custom theme fonts - regex

 ## How to use

+First of all: **YOU NEED ROOT ACCESS**
+If you have for example a managed VPS or a Managed Server without root access you need to contact your hoster support for help.

 ```bash
 cd /usr/local/psa/admin/conf/templates/
 mkdir custom